 Horizontal log splitters work by laying the log on top of a splitter where a ram forces it against a stationary wedge, splitting it in two.

-Horizontal splitters are the most common type of splitter used for small to medium logs but if the logs are huge and too heavy to lift, a vertical horizontal splitter is required.
+Horizontal splitters are the most common type of splitter used for small to medium size logs but if the logs are huge and too heavy to lift, a vertical log splitter is required.

 Horizontal Log Splitters

 For smaller logs, a horizontal log splitter will work well.
 If you have a load of logs on a tailgate or a cart, you can easily perform the task of splitting the logs without bending.

 For a more productive option, you can use a dual-action splitter that works in both directions, allowing continuous splitting without having to wait for the ram to return to the starting position before splitting the next log.

 If you have larger logs that are too heavy to lift, you can opt for a horizontal log splitter with a lift.

 This will not only take the strain out of your back but you won’t have to change the log splitter’s orientation into a vertical position every time you want to split a log as you would have to do with a vertical-horizontal splitter.

 A vertical/horizontal log splitter has a splitting wedge built into the ram with a flat base that allows you to roll the log into position in a vertical position.